zeric11/DoubleRatchetMessenger/README.md

 It should be noted that the IP address, port, and password must match what was entered when booting the server.

 Once connected, messages may be sent by simply entering text into the terminal.
-A total of 10 clients may connect the server at a time.
+Up to 10 clients may connect the server at a time.
 When a user enters a message, the client uses the double ratchet to encrypt the message before being sent to the server.
 Once the server receives this message and performs decryption, the message along with original encryption will be printed at the server side.
 This message is then re-encrypted before being broadcast to every other connected client.